 Today we’re taking a look at Strideline socks.
 The company claims its “the most comfortable sock on earth.”
 That’s a bold statement, one that isn’t quantifiably measurable and thus subjective.
 There’s a lot of different people out there with a lot of different feet and different preferences.
 But it’s nice to know that the brand is confident.
 And you know what, they do make a really good sock.

-However, I do love the socks and they’re my favorite socks to play in to date.
-Socks are one of those things that you don’t ever want to think about, but they’re moderately important.
-Some socks just don’t fit well so when I find the ones I like, then I’ll buy a bunch of them to make sure I don’t wear through them.
-The original Nike Elite socks had been my go-to socks for the last eight or nine years until I wore Strideline — they’re very comparable which is perfect since I hold the original Elite sock as one of the greatest of all-time.
+I do love Strideline socks.
+They’re my favorite socks to play basketball in.
+Socks are one of those things that you don’t ever want to think about, but are moderately important.
+Some socks just don’t fit well.
+So when I find the ones I like, I’ll buy a bunch of them to make sure I don’t wear through them.
+The original Nike Elite socks were my go-to socks for the last eight or nine years until I wore Strideline.
+They’re very comparable, which is perfect, since I hold the original Nike Elite sock as one of the greatest of all-time.

 - Never Slip Grip

 - Compression Padding

 The never slip grip is real, surprisingly enough.
 Even my beloved Nike Elite socks won’t stay up, but the Strideline socks do and do so without cutting off circulation.